-The following MUST be completed by the deadlines stipulated below.
-You will not be permitted in a lab without completing all requisite paperwork and processes.
+The following MUST be completed by the deadlines listed below.
+Participants who fail to complete the required onboarding protocols will not be permitted to enter their lab.

 |Critical Tasks||Point of Contact||Deadline|

-You are responsible for making your travel plans to and from Athens.
-Plan to arrive on campus on the first day of the program (Monday, May 25).
+Please plan to arrive on campus by the first day of the program (Tuesday, May 30, 2023).
 The agenda for your arrival is detailed below.

-Hartsfield-Jackson Atlanta International Airport (ATL) is the largest airport close to Athens.
+Hartsfield-Jackson Atlanta International Airport (ATL) is the closet airport to Athens.
 It’s approximately 1.5 hours from Athens, so you will need to take a shuttle service from the Atlanta airport to the UGA Campus.
 Groome Transportation offers 23 shuttle rides daily between the Atlanta airport and UGA.
-Once you have your flight information, make a reservation with Groome (on their website or by phone 706-612-1155).
-Ask to be dropped off at the Georgia Center at UGA.
-Someone from the NSURE program will be there to greet you and bring you to your dorm.
-If you do not see your escort when you arrive at the GA Center, please call the NSURE Program Coordinator, Abigail Butcher – 706-399-5591.
+Once you have your flight information, make a reservation with Groome.
+Set your drop off location as the UGA Georgia Center.

-If you are driving to UGA, your destination will be the Mary Lyndon Residence Hall – 310 Sanford Dr, Athens, GA 30605.
+If you are driving to UGA, your destination will be the TBD Residence Hall Athens, GA 30605.

-The NSURE program coordinators will be waiting for you in the Mary Lyndon Residence Hall lobby between 12:00-5:00 PM to help you check in.
-Please arrange your travel so that you arrive between 12:00-5:00 PM.
-Late check-in needs to be discussed with and approved by the program director.
+The NSURE program coordinator will be waiting for you in the TBD lobby between 12:00 – 4:00 PM to help you check in.
+Please arrange your travel so that you arrive within that time frame.
+Late check-in needs to be discussed with and approved by the program coordinator.
 We have a UGA campus map for your reference.

-If you need a parking permit, please contact the program coordinator to let her know – NSURE@uga.edu.
-With proper notice, you will receive your permit upon arrival.
+If you need a parking permit, you will receive your permit upon arrival.